Plan of Study

 This represents a general timeline for the program.
 The exact delivery model may vary between offerings.

-• Phase I, Week 1–5: Foundations, ventilation and oxygenation, pumping and perfusion; skills labs, simulation labs, clinical shifts
+- Phase I, Week 1–2: Foundations, ventilation and oxygenation, content, skills lab and simulation labs

 Learning Outcomes